digitalyoshixi/zettelkasten/content/Fidelity.md

 aliases:
   - Low Fidelity
   - High Fidelity
+  - Medium Fidelity
 ---
 A [[Prototype]]'s amount of effort.
 # Low Fidelity
 Low effort used in creation
 Lacks details like color or functionality.
 - [[Wizard-of-Oz Prototyping]]
+# Medium Fidelity
+Medium effort used in creation, but missing some key features
 # High Fidelity
 High effort used in creation